chevrm/transPACT/README.md

   * Not provided in this repo (due to size): all vs all diamond table (filename set at line 576).
   * Output is a newick format dendrogram that can be visualized in any number of tree visualization software.
 We recommend iTOL, and have used that for out global analysis \[[iTOL](https://itol.embl.de/ "Link to iTOL")\] \[[our analysis](https://itol.embl.de/tree/12810415342393521582825923# "Link to our global trans-AT dendrogram")\].
 Extensive documentation on annotating iTOL trees can be found [here](https://itol.embl.de/help.cgi#datasets "Link to iTOL documentation").
 Our annotation files are at `data/dendrogram20200227/itol_bin.txt` for denoting whether a BGC lies on a contig edge and `data/dendrogram20200227/itol_dom.txt` for annotating the KS-domain clades of the pathway.

-## What's actually happening when I run _trans_PACT?
+## What's actually happening when I run transPACT?

-The core _trans_PACT algorithm is found at `antismash/specific_modules/nrpspks/nrpspksdomainalign/substrate_from_faa.py`.
+The core transPACT algorithm is found at `antismash/specific_modules/nrpspks/nrpspksdomainalign/substrate_from_faa.py`.
 It has been symbolically linked at `transPACT_substrate_from_faa.py` for user convenience.
 For each ketosynthase domain (input as a protein fasta), KSs are aligned to a reference alignment of a core set of 647 experimentally characterized KS domains with MUSCLE (see `align_ks_domains()`; invoked on line 533).
 This alignment is used to phylogenetically place the query sequence onto a reference phylogeny (placement with pplacer; see `run_pipeline_pplacer()`; invoked on line 534) and query sequences are assigned to a clade and functional classification based on monophyly (see `parse_pplacer()`).